jorgegallardo/mailchimp-cleaner/README.md

 ## version

-0.1.0 - initial release with basic sorting and date-based file splitting functionality 0.1.1 - clear out columns K-BI for students and parents
+- 0.1.0 - initial release with basic sorting and date-based file splitting functionality
+- 0.1.1 - clear out columns K-BI for students and parents
+- 0.1.2 - replace "United States of America" to "United States"